 MADCE involved process and impact evaluations as well as a CBA.
 To date, most drug court evaluations have relied on recidivism as the sole measure of impact.
 MADCE, however, measured both short- and long-term outcomes — for example, crime, drug use, education, employment, family functioning and mental health — and captured the role of court policies and practices, perceptions of those convicted of a crime, and interim compliance with program requirements.

-Researchers at the Urban Institute, the Center for Court Innovation and RTI conducted three waves of interviews with nearly 1,800 drug court participants and comparison probationers from 29 U.S. jurisdictions.
+Researchers at the Urban Institute, the Center for Court Innovation and RTI conducted three waves of interviews with nearly 1,800 drug court participants and a comparison group of individuals on probation from 29 U.S. jurisdictions.
 Additional data included drug tests, administrative records on treatment and recidivism, court observation, interviews with staff and other stakeholders, and budget and other cost information.

-Researchers collected comparable information from program participants and the group of comparison probationers.
-This allowed them to control for characteristics that might offer competing explanations — or counterfactuals — for why the behavior of the drug court participants changed relative to that of the comparison probationers.
+Researchers collected comparable information from program participants and the comparison group.
+This allowed them to control for characteristics that might offer competing explanations — or counterfactuals — for why the behavior of the drug court participants changed relative to that of the comparison group of those on probation.

 What the MADCE Impact Evaluation Found

 The impact evaluation found that adult drug courts significantly reduce participants' drug use and criminal offending during and after program participation.
-Drug court participants reported less drug use (56 percent versus 76 percent) and were less likely to test positive for drug use (29 percent versus 46 percent) than the comparison probationers.
-Participants also reported less criminal activity (40 percent versus 53 percent) and had fewer rearrests (52 percent versus 62 percent, but not statistically significant difference) than the comparison probationers.
+Drug court participants reported less drug use (56 percent versus 76 percent) and were less likely to test positive for drug use (29 percent versus 46 percent) than the comparison group of those on probation.
+Participants also reported less criminal activity (40 percent versus 53 percent) and had fewer rearrests (52 percent versus 62 percent, but not statistically significant difference) than the comparison group of those on probation.
 Differences in employment, schooling, community service and other outcomes were not statistically significant.